ZEISS/imgdoc2/libimgdoc2/doc/document_concepts.md

 As far as the persistence layer is concerned, the functionality provided here is:

 * storage of blob data (containing the pixel information of a tile)
-* a tile is a rectangular and axis-aligned image, and it is described by information describing its bitmap-content (width/height/pixeltype), its logical position, its pyramid-level and a _coordinate_
+* a tile is a rectangular and axis-aligned image, and it is characterized by information describing its bitmap-content (width/height/pixeltype), its logical position, its pyramid-level and a _coordinate_
 * the document can be queried for tiles with certain conditions (including spatial queries)